rohitkrkarn/R--Introduction/README.md

-# R--Introduction
-To begin with R
+# Statistical Analytics App using R